Star Wars: Episode III - Labyrinth Of EvilHot

 Dooku is not mentioned until he arrives to confront the Jedi.

-The elevator sequence is gone, taking the R2 humor with it.
 Obi-Wan never refers to R2 by name.
 It's not much, but it's a small way to gloss over the tension between the continuity of the PT and OT.

 A match cut removes bad dialogue before the duel.